1. We asked 200 pharma leaders about AI

 - Asia-Pacific trails behind, with 23% of organizations reporting no current AI plans

-The takeaway is clear — the adoption of AI in the pharmaceutical industry is rising fast, but the race is far from over.
-The next phase of progress will depend on turning pilots into enterprise-wide impact through better leadership, readiness, and governance.
+The message is simple: AI use in pharma is accelerating, but the competition isn’t over yet.
+The next phase of progress relies on turning pilots into a broad impact.
+This will come from improved leadership, readiness, and governance.

 3. Budgets are growing, but still cautious

 Pharma companies are investing in AI — but not all are full throttle yet.
-While AI adoption is accelerating, most organizations are still treating it as a controlled experiment rather than a fully funded transformation.
+AI adoption is speeding up, but many organizations still see it as a trial instead of a full-scale change.

-According to The State of AI in Pharma report, 42% of pharma professionals said they don’t know how much of their digital budget is allocated to AI.
-This lack of visibility suggests that AI spending often happens informally — within pilot projects, proof-of-concept initiatives, or innovation budgets that sit outside of enterprise strategy.
+The State of AI in Pharma report shows that 42% of pharma professionals don’t know their digital budget for AI.
+This lack of visibility shows that AI spending often occurs informally.

 Among those who track investments: